-There are limited formal local Economic Development groups within the four counties.
-The Lincoln County ED Corp is the only countywide group and is professionally staffed.
-The Cheyenne Wells Community Growth Alliance is staffed by volunteers however the county recently formed its own economic development office which is now staffed.
+There are three formal local Economic Development groups within the four counties.
+Lincoln County Economic Development Corp, Elbert County Economic Development, and Cheyenne County Economic Development staff countywide offices today.
+The Cheyenne Wells Community Growth Alliance is staffed by volunteers however, the county recently formed its own economic development office which is now staffed.
 Kit Carson Rural Development promotes community economic development for the town of Kit Carson and has been very successful in developing several housing and blight removal projects.
 The Hugo Improvement Partnership also works with an all-volunteer staff.
 The City of Burlington employs a part-time Economic Development Director.
 The staffs (both professional and volunteer) of these groups will meet quarterly starting in summer of 2021 through Blueprint/CEDS to discuss mutual challenges and projects.
 Recent demands of COVID-19 concerns have triggered a refocus on duties and a hiatus of sorts while people work remotely has been implemented.
 Duties for many people involved in the CEDS has been disrupted severely.
 The pandemic has directed a new focus on resiliency and local businesses support which one might say has been needed.